passage-protocol/docs/examples/ClaimPage.md

 ### Configuration

-If you want an permissioned claim from a list of addresses (claimlist/allowlist), you first can setup the claimlist claim options.
+If you want a permissioned claim from a list of addresses (claimlist/allowlist), you first can setup the claimlist claim options.
 Each wallet address can only claim `1` time, up to the maximum amount of tokens specified in the claimlist.

 First, you need to generate a merkle tree root with your list of addresses.
 This operation can be done with the [Javascript library `merkletreejs`](https://github.com/miguelmota/merkletreejs).
 The hashing algorithm should be keccak256 and pair sorting should be enabled.
 The Leaf is abi encodePacked wallet address & maximum amount the wallet can claim.